 The RA Filings are due according to the schedule listed in Section 2 of this Guide.

 LSEs will receive a letter via electronic mail that confirms approval of the filing from Energy Division.
-This letter will be similar to the letter LSEs currently receive that approves RA Filings as Advice Letters.
 For this reason, the LSE must provide an email address to which the Energy Division will email the approval letter.

-CPUC staff has included one page for each worksheet of the template.
-If more pages are needed, the LSE is to add rows to the Excel spreadsheet.
-CPUC staff has locked all formulas in the template so LSEs are unable to alter them.
-In the event that an LSE needs to unlock parts of the spreadsheet, LSEs are encouraged to contact Energy Division for directions.
-If an LSE alters the spreadsheet without explicit permission of the Energy Division any errors in filing or RA compliance will be sole the responsibility of the LSE and may result in penalties.
+CPUC staff has included a set number of rows for each worksheet of the template.
+If more rows are needed, the LSE is to add rows to the Excel spreadsheet.
+All formulas are locked to prevent accidental overwriting, but LSEs may unlock the formulas to add rows or if they need to make changes.
 It is the responsibility of the LSE to ensure that all information is integrated into the formulas correctly.
 The Summary worksheets of the template are completely automated.
-Please do not print out and mail any of this information, as paper copies are no longer useful to Energy Division.
+Please do not print out and mail any of this information, as paper copies are not useful to Energy Division.
 Electronic copies of all documents and delivery receipts will be retained by Energy Division for record keeping.

 Correction of Errors: Minor or Substantial